Total Credits: 14.4 MCLE, 10.9 Ethics, 2.0 Elimination of Bias

 Moderator: Mira Mdivani

-Family Law - Safe at home: What is it, and how do I work with it?
+Family Law - Safe at home: Program purpose and participant protections

 Presented by: Brenda Sites